grygy/pv217-microservices-materials/04/README.md

 ### What is ORM?

-ORM is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
+ORM is a technique that lets you query and manipulate data in a database using an object-oriented paradigm.
 Thus, instead of writing SQL queries, you can write Java code to perform the same operations.

 It introduces abstraction between the database and the application.
 You can change more easily the database without changing the application code.